All Articles

 Insurance for barndominiums is more complicated.
 Since many barndos are mixed-use, such as home and work or storage space, traditional homeowners insurance may not cover it.

-You may have to find insurers offering barndominium coverage and comparing plans.
-Read the policies to understand what’s covered, as it may range dramatically by carrier.
+When comparing insurance plans, carefully read the policies to understand what’s covered, as it may range dramatically by carrier.

 Different Texas barndominium loan options